redcurry/git_tutorial/tutorial.md

     git add mean.py

 And then we commit the merge and edit the message:
+By saying commit on its own, it will open an editor and put an automatic merge message there---let's specify which editor to open first:

+    git config --global core.editor nano
     git commit

 Now let's look at our log to confirm that the merge is in our history: